hildeweerts/responsiblemachinelearning/book/introduction/machinelearning/modelevaluation.md

 plt.show()
 ```

 The calibration 'curve' of discrete predictions is closely related to the positive and negative predictive value.
-The fraction of positives at mean predicted value of `1` corresponds to the number of true positives out of all predicted positives, which is exactly the definition of the positive predictive value.
-The fraction of positives for the mean predicted value of `0` is equal to the fraction of false negetatives out of all predicted negatives, which is exactly $1-npv$.
+The fraction of positives with an average predicted value of `1` corresponds to the number of true positives out of all predicted positives, which is exactly the definition of the positive predictive value.
+The fraction of positives for the mean predicted value of `0` is equal to the fraction of false negatives out of all predicted negatives, which is exactly $1-npv$.
 As such, we can summarize the calibration of binary predictions using the predictive values.

 There exist techniques to post-process confidence scores such that they are better calibrated.
 A discussion of these techniques is outside of the scope of this book.
 We refer interested readers to the [user guide of scikit-learn](https://scikit-learn.org/stable/modules/calibration.html#calibrating-a-classifier), which provides a useful introduction to the topic.